Tigerlove101/wazuh-soc-home-lab/README.md

 | **MITRE ATT&CK** | T1110 Brute Force |

 ## Summary
-Wazuh raised an alert for repeated failed logons against the account `jdoe` on the Windows client, followed by a successful logon from the same source a few minutes later.
-This pattern is consistent with a password-guessing attack that eventually succeeded.
+Wazuh raised an alert for repeated failed logons against the account `morgan` on the Windows client.
+The lockout threshold was reached and the account was automatically locked out, which is the intended result of the domain's account lockout policy.
+I triaged the alert and documented the finding below..

 ## Alert Details

 <img width="698" height="535" alt="wazuh Dashboard" src="https://github.com/user-attachments/assets/d1094986-7083-4a22-ae34-4058a190de23" />
 *Wazuh dashboard showing the multiple-failures alert on the Windows client.*

-## Investigation (5 W's)
+## Investigation

 - **Who:** Account `LAB\morgan`
-- **What:** 7 failed logons (Event ID 4625) followed by 1 successful logon (Event ID 4624)
+- **What:** 7 failed logons (Event ID 4625) followed by 1 account lockout (Event ID 4771)
 - **Where:** Windows client `MO1`, source IP `10.10.10XXX`
 - **When:** 14:02 to 14:09 on 2026-09-24 (failures within about 4 minutes)
 - **Why:** Password guessing against a domain account using a repeated-attempt pattern